Soledad Miranda

 Some filmographies indicate that Soledad had an uncredited role in Jess Franco's 1962 musical comedy Vampiresas 1930, although IMDB does not list her in the cast.
 However, according to Franco's associate Kevin Collins, she was not in that film; he says the confusion may have arisen because that film is often aligned with La reina del Tabarín in filmographies, so people assume since Soledad was in one, she was in both.
 However, that is not the case.

 It has been said that after the completion of Juliette, Soledad was supposed to be in Jess Franco's movie X312 - Flight to Hell, but died before the movie was filmed.
 This was confirmed by her would-be costar in the film, Thomas Hunter; Gila von Weitershausen took over the part.
 It was filmed in Brazil, and Soledad was about to travel to Latin America for theatrical engagements when she died.
 She may very well have been headed on to South America to make this film after that.
 However, Jess Franco himself said: "We - Brauner and me - decided to make this film after Soledad's death."
-Unfortunately, Jess Franco's recollections are not always accurate!
+Franco's recollections are not always accurate, but he assured me that Soledad was never supposed to be in this film.

 © Amy Brown